Faux212/SDN_ADC_MM/README.md

 ```
 docker attach $CONTAINER_NAME
 ```
-This will give you a direct shell into whichever container you choose to specify. \n OR
+This will give you a direct shell into whichever container you choose to specify.

-\n
+OR

 You can use the Portainer GUI we referenced above.
 Simply head on over to *localhost:9000* in your preferred web-browser.
 After proceeding through the authentication pages, you will see a list of your running containers.
 Click the container you'd like to interact with and press the *shell* icon.
 Enter the container using *bash* and the user *root*.